VimalPatel14/Meal-App/README.md

 <ul>
     <li>Bottom Navigation: The app features a bottom navigation bar with three tabs: Home, Search, and Favourites.</li>
     <li>Navigation Graph: The navigation between fragments is managed using the Android Navigation component's navigation graph.</li>
+    <li>Dagger Hilt for dependency injection, ensuring a robust and scalable app structure.</li>
+    <li>Facebook Shimmer integration to provide loading animations on the start screen.</li>
     <li>Home Fragment: Displays a list of meal categories using RecyclerView.
 Users can mark categories as favorites.</li>
     <li>Favourites Fragment: Shows all the categories that users have marked as favorites.
 Data is persisted using Room Database.</li>
     <li>Meal List Fragment: Presents a list of meals within a selected category.
 Users can click on a meal to view its details.</li>